estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

 #### Endpoint

 The following properties reflect the Service Account Key authentication method.
+If you

 | Property | Title | Description | Type | Required/Default |
 |---|---|---|---|---|